MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/overview-privacy-controls.md

 Diagnostic data is used to keep Office secure and up-to-date, detect, diagnose and remediate problems, and also make product improvements.
 This data does not include a user’s name or email address, the content of the user’s files, or information about apps unrelated to Office.

-This diagnostic data is collected and sent to Microsoft about Office client software being used on computers running Windows in your organization.
+This diagnostic data is collected and sent to Microsoft about Office client software running on the user's device in your organization.

 There are three levels of diagnostic data for Microsoft 365 Apps for enterprise client software that you can choose from: